NaomiSoubhia/HTML-CSS-JS-Fund/README.md

 # HTML-CSS-JS-Fund
-This is my HTML, CSS, &amp; JS Fund repository
+This is my HTML, CSS and JS Fund repository